-- If you feel you want a visit to the ward you are going to before your actual discharge from ICU then just ask and we can try to accommodate this. - Ask family to bring your own toiletries and clothing in if possible to make you feel more normal. - Ask about alternate food menus there are many options available! - Try to be present for ward round on a morning so you can ask any questions to your consultant directly. - Be aware that being "ready" to go home means that Doctors, Physiotherapy and Occupational therapy (OT) must all be in agreement.
-(For example, a doctor may tell you they're happy for you to go home from their point of view, but you may be still awaiting assessments from Physio or OT to ensure your safety at home). - If you haven't received a patient diary from critical care then please ask someone to check in your notes before you go home.
+- If you feel you want a visit to the ward you are going to before your actual discharge from ICU then just ask and we can try to accommodate this. - Ask family to bring your own toiletries and clothing in if possible - Ask about alternate food menus there are many options available! - Try to be present for ward round on a morning so you can ask any questions to your consultant directly. - Be aware that being "ready" to go home means that doctors Physiotherapy and Occupational therapy (OT) must all be in agreement.
+(For example, a doctor may tell you they're happy for you to go home but you may be still awaiting assessments from Physio or OT to ensure your safety at home). - If you haven't received a patient diary from critical care then please ask someone to check in your notes before you go home.